AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 verification related artifacts are managed on a dedicated *branch* within our version control systems.
-Releases of qualification kits for the specific customer/project are produced off that branch, which also tracks the QA cycles operated on the kit items (QA reports, corresponding corrections, ...).
+Releases of qualification kits for the specific customer/project are produced off that branch, which also tracks the QA cycles performed on the kit items (QA reports, corresponding corrections, ...).
 A typical kind of early change incorporated on the branch is the adjustment of the targeted operational environment parameters, to be accounted for when setting up the qualification environment for kit production cycles.